canh25xp/GraduationThesis/OUTLINES.md

 ### 5.4.2 Solution

-To address this challenge, we implemented **mini-batch processing** and **GPU acceleration** for the GEC models.
+To address this challenge, I implemented **mini-batch processing** and **GPU acceleration** for the GEC models.
 The input text is segmented into sentences and processed in mini-batches, reducing the overall processing time.
 Additionally, the GEC models are hosted on a **GPU-powered server**, allowing for faster inference.

-We also optimized the **tokenization and detokenization** processes by using **SpaCy** for tokenization and **Moses** for detokenization.
+I also optimized the **tokenization and detokenization** processes by using **SpaCy** for tokenization and **Moses** for detokenization.
 These tools were chosen for their efficiency and compatibility with the GEC models.

 ### 5.4.3 Results